 Protocols are strategies and guidelines by which information and data can determine data density and type of error.

 Cables that connect devices and systems in local networks are coaxial or fiber optic.
 In addition to the cable connection, local area networks can also be used as wireless.
-The name of the wireless network is WLAN.
+The name of the wireless network is WAN.

 It is good to know that in a WLAN network, wireless communication equipment such as radios and access points are used as a communication interface.

-Types of LAN
+Types of Local Area Network

 LAN architecture is classified into two types.